On This Day 2026

 1972 – T Rex were at No.1 on the UK singles chart with ‘Telegram Sam’, the group’s third UK No.1 which was taken from their album The Slider.
 The song is also known for bringing the term “main man” into popular culture.

-2004 – Janet Jackson’s right breast became the most searched-for image in net history, Jackson’s breast was seen by millions on TV after Justin Timberlake pulled at her bodice during a duet.
+2004 – Janet Jackson’s right breast became the most searched-for image in net history, Jackson’s breast was seen by millions on TV after Justin Timberlake pulled at her bodice during the Super Bowl XXXVIII halftime show on February 1.
 Search engines reported a big jump in searches for Janet Jackson and Super Bowl, as people turned to the web for images of the event.
-Wardrobe Malfunction

 Today in history